 Sunday 8 November 2020

-A guided walk as part of a small group of usually no more than six people plus your guide to climb Wansfell Pike.
+A guided walk as part of a small group of usually no more than five people plus your guide to climb Wansfell Pike.
 This lovely little hill near to Ambleside makes a perfect winter walk!
 On a clear day, stunning views can be enjoyed over Lake Windermere.

 From Ambleside town centre, we take a woodland path and then a track that leads around the hillside with lovey views over the lake.
 After passing through the village of Troutbeck, we'll gradually start ascending up a farm track that eventually leads onto the open fell.